github/codeql/ruby/ql/docs/flow_summaries.md

 The block argument passed to the call, if any.

 #### `any`
-Any argument to the call.
-TODO: does this include self and block args?
+Any argument to the call, except `self` or `block` arguments.

 #### `any-named`
-TODO
+Any keyword argument to the call.

 #### `hash-splat`
 The special "hash splat" argument/parameter, which is written as `**args`.